 As a source of growth, ‘alternatives’ are becoming more mainstream as investors seek out better returns on investment in the current low interest rate global economy.
 With careful management, alternative assets can be used to diversify and strengthen portfolio performance, as they tend to perform better than traditional assets in the long term without the volatility and risk associated with financial markets.

-Fine wine also falls into a group of tangible assets termed ‘Passion Assets’.
-These are generally viewed as luxury investments and include classic cars, art, vintage watches, coins and stamps, chinese ceramics and antique furniture.
+Fine wine investment also falls into a group of tangible assets termed ‘Passion Assets’.
+These are generally viewed as luxury investments and include classic cars, art, vintage watches, coins and stamps, Chinese ceramics and antique furniture.
 Barclays Wealth and property investment specialist, Knight Frank both publish research on investment performance in these assets.

 Source: Knight Frank Luxury Investment Index 2017

-Not only is fine wine one of the top performing alternative assets, it is also the most ‘liquid’.
+Not only is fine wine one of the top performing alternative assets, but it is also the most ‘liquid’.
 With Liv-ex acting as an equivalent stock exchange, the fine wine market enjoys a greater transparency on trading prices than nearly all of the comparative alternative assets.
-This benefits the investor at acquisition in terms of price comparisons and paying a ‘fair price’ and at exit due to the active trading dynamics driven by an established trading market supported by Liv-ex and other internet-based platforms.
+This benefits the investor at acquisition in terms of price comparisons and paying a ‘fair price’ and at exit due to the active trading dynamics driven by an established trading market supported by Liv-ex and other Internet-based platforms.